owenBeresford/CatProfileDemo/README.md

   - LINK https://owenberesford.me.uk/resource/storybook
   - LINK https://owenberesford.me.uk/resource/vitest
   - LINK https://owenberesford.me.uk/resource/docs-for-js-ts
-  - LINK TO COME my conf project for some tool templates
+  - LINK https://github.com/owenBeresford/oab1-conf/ ~ A set of config files to reduce my reading time in future.
+This list will not live that long
 - I can use Enum (feels weird outside of SQL)
 - I can use interfaces and types
 - I can use basic React 18